CoderPenguin1-dev/Minty-Launcher/README.md

 * [DYNCOS License](LICENSE.MD)

 # Downloading
-You can also get Win64 and Win32 bins (both Framework-Dependant and Standalone) as well as the premade port database file [here on the repo](https://github.com/PENGUINCODER1/Minty-Launcher/releases).
+You can also get Win64 and Win32 bins (both Framework-Dependent and Standalone) as well as the premade port database file [here on the repo](https://github.com/PENGUINCODER1/Minty-Launcher/releases).

 Note that there's a user manual you should read, titled `USER.MD`.